Jump To List Of Sites ↓

 Gamble Responsibly

-Having a flutter on a scratch card or enjoying a game of bingo on a Saturday night can be great fun.
-Still, it’s important that online casinos and bingo sites ensure that players are gambling responsibly and that online gambling sites have information and tools to help players stay within their limits.
-So what is responsible gambling, and what do sites do to help players gamble responsibly?
+Enjoying a flutter on a scratch card or a game of bingo on a Saturday night is a treat.
+It’s essential online casinos and bingo sites actively promote responsible gambling and encourage players to gamble responsibly.
+Any responsible online casino or bingo site should offer resources to help players stay within their limits.
+So, how can we practice responsible gambling, and what measures can sites implement to help players gamble within their means?

 Protecting minors

-First and foremost, players, by law, must be at least 18 years old to gamble and therefore play on these sites.
-Just as you would have to be over 18 to gamble in a casino or over 18 to play bingo in a bingo hall, the same law applies to online casinos and online bingo sites.
+First and foremost, players, by law, must be at least 18 years old to gamble and, therefore, play on these sites.
+You must be over 18 to gamble in a casino.
+The same rule applies to playing bingo in a hall.
+This law also applies to online casinos and online bingo sites.

-Gambling sites will carry out checks to ensure players are of legal age and will display several notifications stating that players must be over 18 to register.
+Gambling sites check to make sure players are of legal age.
+They will show notifications stating players must be over 18 to register.
 Age verification checks are carried out on all players at the point of registration.
-Anyone trying to fund their accounts with ‘at risk payment methods’ will be locked out until further checks are carried out and the site can verify the player’s age.
+Anyone trying to fund their accounts with risky payment methods will be locked out.
+Once further checks are done and the site confirms the player’s age, your account will be unlocked.

-As well as online casino and bingo sites carrying out checks, parents are also encouraged to be aware of what sites their children are accessing online.
+Online casino and bingo sites carry out checks.
+Parents should know what sites their children visit online.
 Ways they can do this are:

 • Set parental controls on a child’s laptop, mobile, or tablet.

-• Setting up parental filters on their home internet will stop certain devices from accessing sites unsuitable for those under 18s.
-(Gambling sites are all labelled so that filtering systems recognise and block sites).
+• You can set up parental filters on your home internet.
+This will block some devices from accessing websites unsuitable for kids under 18.
+Gambling sites are clearly labelled, so filtering systems can recognise and block them.

-• Ensure you never leave your laptop unlocked and unattended.
+• Never leave your laptop unlocked and unattended.

-It is also worth noting that if anyone under 18 is found to be gambling online, then any winnings may be forfeited and they could be reported to the police.
+It is essential to know that if anyone under 18 is caught gambling online, they may lose their winnings.
+They could also be reported to the police.

 Setting limits

-Although many will play in online casinos or bingo sites for free or for a bit of fun, once you start depositing money, it is important that you only spend what you can afford, or actually, what you can afford to lose!
-This is why you will see you can set deposit limits and loss limits.
+Many people play in online casinos or bingo sites for free or fun.
+However, once you start depositing money, it is important to spend only what you can afford.
+Moreover, you should only spend what you can afford to lose!
+This is why you can set deposit limits and loss limits.

-Depositing limits allow players to put a cap on the amount they deposit into their accounts and can usually be set up as a daily, weekly, or monthly limit.
-Players wanting to spend no more than a certain amount on their casino games or bingo can set their deposit limit accordingly and don’t need to worry about overspending.
-Once they have reached their deposit limit, no more funds can be added to their account.
+Deposit limits let players set the maximum amount they can deposit into their accounts.
+A deposit limit can be set daily, weekly, or monthly.
+Players who want to spend a specific amount on casino games or bingo can set a deposit limit.
+This way, they don’t need to worry about overspending.
+Once they have reached your deposit limit, you cannot add extra funds to your account.

-Loss limits are slightly different but are still a great way to ensure players are gambling responsibly.
-Loss limits can be set to ensure that if a player has a run of bad luck and starts losing, they can’t lose more than the limit set.
-So if, for example, a player has deposited and then won and has a large amount of cash or bonuses to play with, if they’ve set a loss limit, they won’t be able to lose everything in one go.
+Loss limits are slightly different but are still a great way to ensure players gamble responsibly.
+Th can be set to ensure that if you have a run of bad luck and start losing, you can’t lose more than the limit you have set.
+If you deposit money and win a lot of cash or bonuses, you can still protect yourself.
+You won’t lose everything at once if you set a loss limit.
 This also helps discourage players from trying to win back their losses.

 Reality checks

-Many casino sites now offer reality checks, which are notifications that pop up on the player’s screen after a certain amount of time has passed.
-These alerts remind players how long they have been playing and how much money they have won or lost.
+Many casino sites now offer reality check tools.
+Notifications appear on screen after a set amount of time.
+These alerts remind you how long they have been playing and how much money you have won or lost.

-Reality checks help players keep track of their gambling activity and make informed decisions about whether to continue playing or take a break.
-Some casino sites allow players to customise the frequency of their reality checks, while others have a set interval that cannot be changed.
+Reality checks help players monitor their gambling activity and decide whether to continue playing or take a break.
+Some casino sites allow players to pick how often they receive reality checks.
+Other sites have a set interval that cannot be changed.

 Self Exclusion

-Most self-exclusion options can be found in your site’s ‘my account’ section on any gaming site.
+Most self-exclusion options can be found in the ‘my account’ section of any gaming site.

-All good UK gambling sites provide information and resources to help players gamble responsibly in a set area or website portal.
+All reputable UK gambling sites will provide information and resources to help players gamble responsibly.

-The UK Gambling Commission (UKGC) is the regulatory body responsible for overseeing gambling in the United Kingdom.
-It has established a number of guidelines and requirements to ensure that online casinos operating in the UK provide a safe and fair environment for players.
+The UK Gambling Commission (UKGC) is the regulatory body overseeing gambling in the United Kingdom.
+It has set guidelines and rules to ensure UK online casinos are safe and fair for players.

-One of the main responsibilities of online casinos licensed by the UKGC is to promote responsible gambling.
-This includes providing players with information and resources to help them gamble safely, such as advice on how to set deposit limits and recognise the signs of problem gambling.
-Online casinos licensed by the UKGC must also have systems in place to detect and prevent problem gambling behavior.
+One of the main responsibilities of online casinos licensed by the UKGC is promoting responsible gambling.
+Clear information and resources should promote safe gambling.
+Online casinos licensed by the UKGC must also have systems in place to detect and prevent problem gambling behaviour.

 Gamble responsibly

-Gambling responsibly means you should always see it as a bit of fun and play in moderation; it should never be used as a way of trying to make money.
-Try to understand a little more about the games you’re playing and learn about the odds of winning and losing.
-Players should never try a ‘win back’ any losses; if you’re depositing cash, you should only play with what you can afford to lose.
+Gambling responsibly means seeing it as fun.
+Always play in moderation.
+It should never be a way to make money.
+Try to understand more about the games you’re playing and learn the odds of winning and losing.
+Players should never try to win back any losses.
+If you are depositing money, only play with what you can afford to lose.

-Use the deposit or loss limits to ensure you’re never tempted to spend or lose more than what you can afford, and keep track of your deposits, winnings, and losses in your account history.
-One of the key messages is that it is not just problem gamblers that need to set limits, all players are encouraged to do so.
+Set deposit or loss limits to avoid spending or losing more than you can afford.
+Also, keep track of your deposits, winnings, and losses in your account history.
+One key message is that problem gamblers and all players are encouraged to set limits.

-If you’re gambling online, it’s also useful to regularly assess how you view playing.
+If you’re gambling online, it’s also helpful to regularly assess how you view playing.
 Do you gamble as an escape from reality?
 Has anyone criticised your gambling?
-Do you try and win back your losses or play until you have used up all possible funds, even the money put aside to pay for a birthday present or petrol?
+Do you try to win back your losses?
+Or do you keep playing until you use all your money?
+This could include cash set aside for a birthday gift or utility bills.

-More warning signs that you may not be gambling responsibly are that you’re skipping studies or work to gamble, you’re lying to family or friends about the amount of time and money you spend, or you lose interest in activities you once enjoyed to spend that time gambling.
+Another warning sign of irresponsible gambling is skipping studying or working to gamble.
+Are you lying to family or friends about how much time and money you spend?
+Have you lost interest in activities you once enjoyed to spend time gambling?
 Have you ever stolen money to fund gambling, or when you lose, are you desperate to gamble again as soon as possible?
 Has gambling made you feel suicidal or depressed?

 Help and support